 We can now add the radio buttons.
 However, radio buttons are held in a container called a RadioGroup.
 So we need to add one of these first.

-In the Palette, click on the Containers category and select the RadioGroup:
+In the Palette in earlier Android Studio versions, click on the Containers category and select the RadioGroup:

 Before dragging a RadioGroup to your layout, make sure AutoConnect is turned on: